Confessions of an anxious ballet pianist day #6: Playing the Black Swan variation music

 The music that is harder to find than a black swan

 Let’s start with a few facts.
 Although this solo, and the Black Swan pas de deux that it comes from, is one of the most famous bits of the most famous ballets in the world, the chances are that if you pick up a score of Swan Lake, you won’t find it – either the solo, or the pas de deux.
 There was no such thing as “Black Swan Pas de Deux” in Act 3 of the original (1877) score of Swan Lake.
 Most of it was taken from a pas de deux for “two merry-makers” in Act 1 (No. 5).
-Not only is Siegfried’s solo not there in the form that we generally know it today (it’s a chirpy, playful, and much longer violin solo, by comparison with the galumphing machismo of Drigo’s re-orchestration that most people know as “Siegfried”), but Odile’s solo isn’t there at all.
+Not only is Siegfried’s solo not there in the form that we generally know it today (most of that extended, light, chirpy, and playful violin solo in Act 1 was removed, leaving only a bleeding chunk of tutti for the later “Siegfried” solo), but Odile’s solo isn’t there at all.
 That’s because it was only added in 1895, after Tchaikovsky’s death.
 It’s a piano solo (Op.
 72 No. 12, L’Espiègle) orchestrated by Drigo, along with other interpolations and changes, documented on this Wikipedia page about the 1895 version of Swan Lake.

 The original source of the black swan variation music